OfficeDev/m365-msteams-northwind-app-samples/src/extend-with-capabilities/aad/Deeplink/README.md

 This link will directly take them to a personal tab with the order information displayed.

-Use Microsoft Graph to get the teams app's server id.

 ## Debug and test locally